nottrobin/docs/src/en/reference-install.md

 sudo apt install snapd
 ```

-!!!
-Note:
+[note]
 A reboot will be needed after having installed `snapd` on Trusty since a
 new kernel (4.4.0 series) will be installed as a dependency.
+[/note]

 Juju can be installed with the following command: